GoTolstoy/tolstoy-toly-kb/products/play/faq/requests/feature-request/feature-requests-for-tolstoy.md

-## Syncing Multiple Google Drive Folders

-Currently, Tolstoy doesn't support syncing multiple Google Drive folders.
-However, users can create custom playlists to separate content for different accounts.

-## Moving Tabs to the Right

-At present, it is not possible to move tabs to the right in Tolstoy.
-Nevertheless, options to change the size of the tabs to avoid covering the Videos tab are being explored.
+# Feature Requests for Tolstoy

+## Grouping Photos by Color Variant Using Alt Text

+Currently, Tolstoy does not support referencing alt text to group photos per color variant.
+However, this feature request has been noted for future enhancements.
+This means that while you cannot use alt text for this purpose at the moment, it is a potential feature that may be included in future updates to improve the platform's functionality.